How to Become an RN in Idaho: 5 Steps

 • Substance abuse RN: Support individuals recovering from drug or alcohol addiction by administering medications, monitoring withdrawal symptoms, and offering emotional support.

-As you dive deeper into how to become an RN in Idaho, you’ll quickly realize that while the settings may differ, many key duties stay the same.
+No matter the setting, every nurse shares a core set of responsibilities.
 Let’s explore the essential tasks that every nurse should be prepared to handle, no matter where they work:

 • Monitoring patient health by performing head-to-toe assessments and observing changes in patient condition.